Nicky Hamlyn

 Nicky Hamlyn is a British filmmaker, artist and published author working in Structural film.
 He has been making films for three decades.
 His work explores the basic elements of the filmic experience: the relationship between film space and the film frame, between time, flicker and movement, and between light and the material image.
 He has contributed to Film Quarterly and has published Film Art Phenomena and Kurt Kren: Structuralist Films with Simon Payn and A.L.
 Rees.
-He was workshop organizer for the London Film-Makers' Co-op in the late 1970s.
+He was a workshop organizer for the London Film-Makers' Co-op in the late 1970s.